Clock ticking down on Miller time

 DAREDEVIL APPROACH

-But it is the rebellious American's daredevil, all-or-nothing approach to racing that has made him a fan favorite wherever the White Circus pitches its tent.
+But it is the rebellious American's daredevil, all-or-nothing approach to racing that has made him a fan favourite wherever the White Circus pitches its tent.

 A mix of instinctive talent and fearless aggression, Miller races on the edge of calamity, each run a hair-raising adventure that leaves spectators in breathless awe or gripped with terror.